lkotlarenko/lkotlarenko/README.md

 ## Support me

-If you like my work and want to support me, you can sponsor me on GitHub.
+If you liked my work and want to support me, you can sponsor me on GitHub.
 Your support will enable me to focus more on open-source projects.
-Those contributions will help me continue to learn, grow, and contribute to the open-source ecosystem.
+Those contributions will help me continue to learn, grow, and contribute to the open-source ecosystem 💚.

 [![GitHub Sponsors](https://img.shields.io/github/sponsors/lkotlarenko?style=social)](https://github.com/sponsors/lkotlarenko)